Rules and Regulations You Should be Aware of Before You Start Landscaping

 Landscaping can be about more than adding a few flower beds and edging your lawns.
-With the right landscapers on board, it can be a significant undertaking that transforms your yard for your long-term benefit.
+With the right team of professional landscapers on board, it can be a significant undertaking that transforms your yard for your long-term benefit.
 However, did you know that some yard additions could require a permit?
 Read on to learn more about what may and may not need to be run through your local council.

 There’s no better place to enjoy the sunshine than on your very own verandah or deck.
 However, if you intend on adding this to your existing abode, then you require a permit.
 A building contract is also recommended.
 You will not need a registered builder to carry out the work, but someone skilled in landscape design could make the process go a lot smoother.